zbejas/SmallAdditions/README.md

 ## How it works

+I just want to apologize for the bad gifs.
+When I'll have the time, I'll make proper gifs, in proper sizes.

 #### No crop trample
 By giving a player or group the permission _smalladd.notrample_, the player or group can't trample any of the crops.